-Less than fifteen minutes away is the beautiful market town of Panzano, home to the famous butcher Dario Cecchini (https://www.dariocecchini.com/en/) and the important Romanesque church of San Leolino.
-Stroll through the old village at an altitude of 500m, where there is typically a gentle breeze and you can enjoy a lunch or aperitivo at one of our very favourite restaurants, Enoteca Baldi (http://enotecabaldipanzano.blogspot.com/), a well-known haunt for wine lovers (they offer our wines of course!), located right at the heart of Panzano.
+Less than fifteen minutes away is the charming village of Panzano, home of renowned butcher Dario Cecchini (https://www.dariocecchini.com/en/) and the Romanesque church of San Leolino.
+If you take a walk along the old part that reaches an elevation of 500 meters, a pleasant cool breeze will often accompany you.
+Stop for lunch or an aperitif at one of our favorite restaurants, Enoteca Baldi (http://enotecabaldipanzano.blogspot.com/), a destination for many wine lovers (clearly they have our wines, too!), located in the heart of Panzano.

-For contemporary art lovers wishing to spend a couple of hours in the open air, we recommend the Chianti Sculpture Park, located in the shade of a mature forest between Vagliagli and Pievasciata (around 15km south of Castellina in Chianti).
-A selection of international artists is represented here interplaying nature and art, making this a family-friendly activity.
+For modern art lovers happy to spend a couple of hours outdoors, we recommend visiting the Chianti Sculpture Park, located within a centuries-old forest between Vagliagli and Pievasciata (about 15Km south of Castellina in Chianti).
+A selection of international artists have created works that interchange between nature and art, making it an enjoyable place for the whole family.

-Of course, no trip to the Chianti Classico region would be complete without a bespoke wine tasting.
-We are so pleased to have reopened for visits and we look forward to welcoming you to Montecalvi.
-Please get in touch with Jackie to make an appointment firstname.lastname@example.org.
+No visit to Chianti Classico is complete without a bespoke wine tasting.
+We are overjoyed to have reopened our doors and look forward to welcoming you to Montecalvi.